 What is a Conjunction in Grammer Difference between conjunctions with examples in sentence structure

-What is a conjunction - With and without conjunction usage
+With and without conjunction usage

-Use Conjunctions to Improve Flow
+1. Use Conjunctions to sound more natural

 According to the Chicago Manual of Style, as many as 10% of sentences in polished, professional writing begin with conjunctions such as and, but, or so.
 This shows that conjunctions are not only grammatically correct, but also commonly used to improve sentence flow and emphasis.